Dihydrogen cation: Clamped-nuclei approximation

 An approximate description of the dihydrogen cation starts with the neglect of the motion of the nuclei - the so-called clamped-nuclei approximation.
 This is a good approximation because the nuclei (proton, deuteron or triton) are more than a factor 1000 heavier than the electron.
-Therefore, the motion of the electron is treated first, for a given (arbitrary) nucleus-nucleus distance R. The electronic energy of the molecule E is computed and the computation is repeated for different values of R. The nucleus-nucleus repulsive energy e^{2}/(4πε_{0}R) has to be added to the electronic energy, resulting in the total molecular energy E_{tot}(R).
+Therefore, the motion of the electron is treated first, for a given (arbitrary) nucleus-nucleus distance R. The electronic energy of the molecule E is computed and the computation is repeated for different values of R. The nucleus-nucleus repulsive energy e^{2}/4πε_{0}R has to be added to the electronic energy, resulting in the total molecular energy E_{tot}(R).

 The energy E is the eigenvalue of the Schrödinger equation for the single electron.
 The equation can be solved in a relatively straightforward way due to the lack of electron–electron repulsion (electron correlation).
 The wave equation (a partial differential equation) separates into two coupled ordinary differential equations when using prolate spheroidal coordinates instead of cartesian coordinates.

 The analytical solution of the equation, the wave function, is therefore proportional to a product of two infinite power series.
 The numerical evaluation of the series can be readily performed on a computer.
 The analytical solutions for the electronic energy eigenvalues are also a generalization of the Lambert W function which can be obtained using a computer algebra system within an experimental mathematics approach.

 Quantum chemistry and Physics textbooks usually treat the binding of the molecule in the electronic ground state by the simplest possible ansatz for the wave function: the (normalized) sum of two 1s hydrogen wave functions centered on each nucleus.
 This ansatz correctly reproduces the binding but is numerically unsatisfactory.

 Historical notes

-Early attempts to treat H2^+ using the old quantum theory were published in 1922 by Karel Niessen and Wolfgang Pauli, and in 1925 by Harold Urey.
+Early attempts to treat H2+ using the old quantum theory were published in 1922 by Karel Niessen and Wolfgang Pauli, and in 1925 by Harold Urey.

-The first successful quantum mechanical treatment of H2^+ was published by the Danish physicist Øyvind Burrau in 1927, just one year after the publication of wave mechanics by Erwin Schrödinger.

 In 1928, Linus Pauling published a review putting together the work of Burrau with the work of Walter Heitler and Fritz London on the hydrogen molecule.

-The complete mathematical solution of the electronic energy problem for H_{2}^{+} in the clamped-nuclei approximation was provided by Wilson (1928) and Jaffé (1934).
+The complete mathematical solution of the electronic energy problem for H2+ in the clamped-nuclei approximation was provided by Wilson (1928) and Jaffé (1934).
 Johnson (1941) gives a succinct summary of their solution.

 The solutions of the clamped-nuclei Schrödinger equation

-Molecular hydrogen ion H_{2}^{+} with clamped nuclei A and B, internuclear distance R and plane of symmetry M.
+Molecular hydrogen ion H2+ with clamped nuclei A and B, internuclear distance R and plane of symmetry M.